 - 7.1 An auditor's report, or separate reports, on the financial statements, internal control over financial reporting, and compliance with laws, regulations, contracts, and grant agreements, must be prepared at the completion of the audit.
 The auditor's report(s) must be submitted to the reporting entity head in sufficient time to enable the reporting entity head to meet the due date for submitting the audited financial statement, which is defined in A-136.
 The audit results will be discussed with management as soon as practical but, in any case, prior to issuance of the auditor's report. - 7.2 The auditor's report(s) must state that the audit was performed in accordance with GAGAS and the provisions of this Bulletin.
-Auditors may refer to AU-C 700, Forming an Opinion and Reporting on Financial Statements; AU-C 705, Modifications to the Opinion in the Independent Auditor's Report; AU-C 706, Emphasis-of-Matter Paragraphs and Other-Matter Paragraphs in the Independent Auditor's Report; AU-C 720, The Auditor's Responsibilities Relating to Other Information Included in Annual Reports; AU-C 730, Required Supplementary Information; chapter 6 of GAGAS; and the AICPA Audit Guide Government Auditing Standards and Single Audits Chapter 4: Auditor reporting requirements and other communication considerations of government auditing standards.
+Auditors may refer to AU-C 700, Forming an Opinion and Reporting on Financial Statements; AU-C 705, Modifications to the Opinion in the Independent Auditor's Report; AU-C 706, Emphasis-of-Matter Paragraphs and Other-Matter Paragraphs in the Independent Auditor's Report; AU-C 720; AU-C 730; chapter 6 of GAGAS; and the AICPA Audit Guide Government Auditing Standards and Single Audits Chapter 4: Auditor reporting requirements and other communication considerations of government auditing standards.
 (The GAO/CIGIE FAM contains illustrative reports at 595A.)